syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 Later in this tutorial you will learn how to make certain Promises available only in certain clusters based on Promise configuration.

-You environment now looks like this (with bits ommited for clarity):
+You environment now looks like this (with some detail omitted for clarity):

 ```mdx-code-block